The Orionid meteor shower 2024: How to watch

 What is a meteor?

 Meteors are also known as shooting stars, but they aren't actually stars at all.
-Meteors are streaks of light in the sky caused by dust and small rocks burning up as they hit Earth's upper atmosphere at very high speeds — tens of kilometers per second.
+Meteors are streaks of light in the sky caused by dust and small rocks burning up as they hit Earth's atmosphere at very high speeds — tens of kilometers per second.

 These small particles create bright streaks of light you can see from the ground at night.
 In general, the bigger the piece of space dust, the brighter the meteor.